spiral/docs/docs/en/framework/scopes.md

 bound to it within the callback's scope.
 This can be useful for creating a temporary scope within which certain values are available.

-In this example, the `runScope` method is creating a temporary scope within which the `UserContext` class is bound to the `$user` variable.
+In this example, the `runScoped` method is creating a temporary scope within which the `UserContext` class is bound to the `$user` variable.
 The callback function can then use the container to retrieve the `UserContext` object instance, which is available within the callback's scope.